Inspire therapy enables patients to breathe regularly so they can sleep soundly

 Using a special algorithm, Inspire therapy continuously monitors the patient’s breathing rhythm and produces targeted stimulation during inspiration and late exhalation, when the airways are most vulnerable to collapse.

-The Inspire system is implanted during a short inpatient stay.
-After the procedure, which takes about two hours, you may experience common post-operative symptoms such as mild pain and swelling in the areas of the incisions.
-However, within a few days after the procedure, patients are usually able to resume normal physical activities.
-About one month after implantation, a follow-up visit to the practice or outpatient clinic takes place to determine the individual stimulation settings and to train patients in the use of the remote control.
-After another four weeks of acclimatisation, the system is fine-tuned in the sleep laboratory.
+Approximately one month after implantation, a follow-up visit to the practice or outpatient clinic takes place to determine the individual stimulation settings and to train patients in the use of the remote control.
+After another four weeks of acclimatisation, the system is fine-tuned in the sleep lab.

 Good reasons for Inspire therapy